tundeloper/tundeloper/README.md

 - 👋 Hi, I’m @tundeloper
-- 👀 I’m interested in ...
+- 👀 I’m interested in fronted development
 - 🌱 I’m currently learning Nodejs mongoDB
 - 💞️ I’m looking to collaborate on... javascript, React
 - 📫 How to reach me ...
 08024518214